Ida Gray: Career

 During her schooling, Gray began working in the offices of William and Jonathan Taft, who were advocates of women being trained as dentists.
 He had been the dean of the Ohio College of Dentistry and was recruited by the University of Michigan to help found their first dental school.
 When he left Ohio to take up the post, Taft kept an office with William Taft in Cincinnati.
 Gray worked in the office for approximately three years, learning enough to pass the entrance examinations for the University of Michigan School of Dentistry, which she entered on October 1, 1887.
 Gray graduated in June 1890, becoming the first African-American woman dentist in the United States.

 Gray's accomplishment was widely published and she opened an office at 216 Ninth Street in Cincinnati.
 In her practice, she serviced both white and black patients and was repeatedly cited in black media as a role model for other women.
 In 1895, she relocated her practice to Chicago, after marrying James Sanford Nelson in March of that year.
 He was a naturalized American citizen, originally from Canada, who was a lawyer, captain, and quartermaster for the Illinois National Guard.
 He later worked for many years as an accountant for the city of Chicago.

 As she had in Cincinnati, Nelson served both black and white clientele, as well as both adults and children, though her reputation was for her gentleness with children.
 She inspired one of her patients, Olive M. Henderson, to become the second black woman dentist in Chicago.
 Though her office relocated several times, Nelson continued to practice until her retirement in 1928.
 In 1929, Nelson, whose first husband James had died in 1926, married William A. Rollins.

 In addition to her dentistry, Nelson was involved in several clubs and her social activities were widely reported in the black press.
-She served as vice president of the Professional Women's Club of Chicago, vice president of the Eighth Regiment Ladies' Auxiliary and was a member of the Phyllis Wheatley Club, a group organized to maintain the only black women’s shelter in Chicago.
+She served as vice president of the Professional Women's Club of Chicago, vice president of the Eighth Regiment Ladies' Auxiliary and was a member of the Phyllis Wheatley Club, a group organized to maintain the only black women's shelter in Chicago.

 Death and legacy

 Ida Rollins died on May 3, 1953, in Chicago.
 Although she was married, she never had children.
-An annual diversity award given in her name was established by the School of Dentistry at the University of Michigan.
+An annual award given in her name, the Ida Gray Award, was established by the School of Dentistry at the University of Michigan.
 Though no comprehensive work has been done on a biography of Gray Nelson Rollins, she is often cited in works as "an example of achievement and inspiration for others to follow".
 Her gravestone reads, "Dr. Ida Gray Nelson Rollins, 1st Negro Woman Dentist in America".